ufs-community/ufs-srweather-app/docs/UsersGuide/source/CustomizingTheWorkflow/ConfigWorkflow.rst

 Experiment Fix File Paths
 ---------------------------

 These parameters are associated with the fixed (i.e., static) files.
-Unlike the parameters in :numref:`Section %s <SystemFixedFiles>`, which pertain to the locations of system data, the parameters in this section indicate fix file paths within the experiment directory (``$EXPTDIR``).
+Unlike the file path parameters in :numref:`Section %s <SystemFixedFiles>`, which pertain to the locations of system data, the parameters in this section indicate fix file paths within the experiment directory (``$EXPTDIR``).

 ``FIXdir``: (Default: '{{ EXPTDIR if rocoto.tasks.get("task_make_grid") else [user.HOMEdir, "fix"]|path_join }}')
    Location where fix files will be stored for a given experiment.